-5.3 Bidders and targets resolve many such issues before the statement is posted.
-If issues remain unresolved, the target may refer them to the Panel.
-It is important to note that the longer the parties take to negotiate between themselves, the less time there is for the Panel to consider the remaining issues before the bidder is entitled to post the statement.
-An application for interim relief at short notice prejudices the ability of the Panel to fully consider the issues before it must make a decision whether to restrain dispatch.
+5.3 Bidders and targets can and should resolve as many issues as possible before the statement is posted.
+If issues remain unresolved after negotiations between the parties, the target may refer them to the Panel.
+It is important to note that the longer the parties take to negotiate, the less time there is for the Panel to consider the remaining issues before the bidder is entitled to post the statement.
+An application for interim relief at short notice prejudices the ability of the Panel to consider fully the issues before it must make a decision whether to restrain dispatch.
 Therefore it may prejudice the applicant.
 In some situations there may be valid reasons why a party has delayed making an application, and the Panel will take these into account.
-However, in general, the shorter the time available between the application and the need for a decision the greater the threshold of alleged harm that an applicant must demonstrate.
+However, in general, the shorter the time available between the application and the need for a decision, the higher the threshold of alleged harm that the applicant must demonstrate.